tianroy/policy_value/README.md

 https://www.lsa-llc.com/life-settlement-calculator/

-What Happens If Your Insurance Company Goes Out Of Business?
+**What Happens If Your Insurance Company Goes Out Of Business**
 - state guaranty association will pay up to 300k for life insurance

 https://www.forbes.com/advisor/life-insurance/company-out-of-business/

-Life Settlement Industry Statistics for 2023
+**Life Settlement Industry Statistics for 2023**
-- The average life insurance policy has a face value of $168,000
+- The average life insurance policy has a face value of $168,000 (?question mark here)
 - 85% or more of life insurance policies don’t pay a death benefit: Statistically speaking, 85% of term policies and 88% of universal life policies will expire, lapse, or be surrendered before a death benefit is paid.
 - $200 billion worth of life insurance will be surrendered or lapsed annually through 2027: Even as closed settlements and third-party analyses continue to confirm that life settlements generate higher proceeds for policyholders, people still choose to lapse or surrender their life insurance.
 In many cases, these policyholders simply don’t know that selling their policy is an option.
 - More than half of Americans don’t know they can sell their life insurance: More than half (55%) of Americans aren’t familiar with life settlements and more than two-thirds (68%) of Americans aren’t familiar with viatical settlements.